Atmeydanı incident: Incident

 Two months later, the Ottoman Porte, the government, decided to send sipahi units to Crete.
 The angry sipahis returned to Constantinople to demand their tips along with some other rights.
-Some Istanbul residents also joined them.
+Some residents in Constantinople also joined them.
 They gathered in the square named Atmeydanı, the Hippodrome from the Byzantine times, situated in front of the Topkapı Palace.
 According to the Romanian historian Nicolae Iorga (1871–1940), Valide sultan Kösem Sultan, the mother of Sultan Ibrahim, secretly supported the mob.
 The demands became more extreme, including demands for the execution of some statesmen, although the government met most of them in the beginning.
 One of the negotiators sent to the scene, actually a member of the janissary corps, was killed by the mob.
 Then, the janissaries loyal to the palace were charged over the sipahis.
 After bloody clashes, the better organized janissaries defeated the sipahis.

 Aftermath

 The sipahis were subdued.
-However, the janissaries gained too much power and soon began to create unrest in Istanbul.
+However, the janissaries gained too much power and soon began to create unrest in Constantinople.
 The troubled years of the Empire lasted until the beginning of Köprülü era in 1656.